rmwkwok/colabfilter/README.md

 6. Open the Jupyter Notebook in `./demo` with Jupyter-lab or Jupyter-notebook

 ## Uninstall
-7. Verify that the kernel (named "colabfilter-venv") added in step 4 is there
+7. Verify that the kernel (named "colabfilter-venv") added in the step 4 is there
 ```
 jupyter kernelspec list
 ```